jee00609/AWS_Foundational/개념 모음/AWS IAM.md

 Which of the following can be used a second factor within the AWS Management Console for AWS Multi-Factor Authentication (AWS MFA)?

 -> U2F security key token

+### NO.195
+Which of the following identify and access management entitles is associated with an access key id and secret access key when using AWS command line interface?

+-> IAM USER